cpmpercussion/homepage/_posts/2009-09-20-performance-at-the-hughes-festival-of-music.md

 type: post
 published: true
 meta: {}
+description: "On Friday, I performed with Chi-Hsia Lai and Veronica Walshaw at the Hughes Festival of Music - in a bakery!
+The programme was Duet for Vibraphone and"
 ---

 On Friday, I performed with Chi-Hsia Lai and Veronica Walshaw at the Hughes Festival of Music - in a bakery!
 The programme was: